j-palindrome/obsidian-time-ruler/README.md

 - Play a sound when you check a task!

 # Documentation
-Time Ruler requires the Dataview plugin to read tasks.
+Time Ruler uses the (Dataview)[obsidian://show-plugin?id=dataview] plugin to read tasks, so please install it before you use this plugin.

 ## Reading tasks
 Task metadata can be specified in any of the following formats: